 Paul Lackman reminds us of behavioral studies that correlate leadership skills among children and college students with a talent for lying.

 If they do their jobs correctly, both leaders earn the utmost devotion from their charges.
 Call it esprit de corps (espree duh core, team spirit) where individuals sacrifice everything for their military unit, or call it sadomasochistic Stockholm Syndrome where hostages identify with their captors and defend them.
 Take your pick.
-The same doglike devotion arises, from soldiers and kidnap victims alike.
-It’s as if we were hardwired for it.
+The same doglike devotion arises from soldiers and kidnap victims.
+It’s as if we had been hardwired for it.

 “… Combat leadership, particularly at junior levels, involves a mixture of forceful character and a certain indifference to consequences.
 Lieutenants and captains are never expected to have long life spans once the shooting starts.
 No army can contemplate with equanimity the thought of stable, settled, emotionally middle-aged men leading platoons into enemy fire [author’s note: even though venerable garrison states often produce this kind of flabby leadership].
 The German army had to walk a consistently fine line between the Scylla of emasculating its junior leaders by converting them into bureaucratized good citizens and the Charybdis of allowing panache and enthusiasm to degenerate into publicity-generating hooliganism.”
 Dennis E. Showalter, Tannenberg: Clash of Empires, Archon Books, Hamden, Connecticut, 1991, p.
 109. By permission of Shoe String Press.